 Create your own stunning black and white images

 Sean Kenan’s scratchboard art reveals the line in stunning black and white.
 The effect is similar to wood cut or wood engraving.
-This workshop is being held during Sean’s April 15-30 exhibition at the Hub so you’ll have a chance to see his work as well as learn from the master.

 To create a scratchboard, a thin layer of clay is applied to a board and covered in indian ink.
 Scratching the black surface reveals the white clay surface underneath.
 The works are not prints: each one is an original creation.